 This is pure criminal harrassment and TD employees are getting away with ruining customer lives for sport.
 I no longer trust anyone at TD , and I don't trust any of my investments, banking, travel or cards with them.
 All these issues need to go to all criminal business fraud authorities everywhere, consumer protection authorities, as well as all class action lawyers in all jurisdictions and to all national media outlets, TV and internet websites.
 In short TD should be held liable for $ Billions to all it's criminally harassed and exploited customers.

 Furthermore, because banks unlike other businesses, can hold customers hostage to staying with them do to the extensive time consuming expenses of changing banks, I believe an independent regulatory body needs to be enacted to financially compensate customers to switch banks. average joe consumer at 2:37 PM Share No comments: Post a Comment ‹ › Home View web version About Me average joe consumer View my complete profile Powered by Blogger.

-Review about: Td Canada Trust Account.
+Product or Service Mentioned: Td Canada Trust Account.

 Reason of review: Problems with payment.